Pappy's

-Pappy's is a British three-man comedy act, composed of comedians Ben Clark, Matthew Crosby and Tom Parry.
+Pappy's, originally known as Pappy's Fun Club, is a British three-man comedy act, composed of comedians Ben Clark, Matthew Crosby and Tom Parry.
 The sketch troupe previously performed shows at the Edinburgh Festival Fringe, but now mostly talk on podcasts about balconies and spaghetti.
 They regularly produce podcasts under the Pappy's Flatshare heading, and created and starred in the BBC Three sitcom Badults.

 History

 Pappy's started out as a four-man comedy collective called "Pappy's Fun Club", consisting of Ben Clark, Matthew Crosby, Brendan Dodds, and Tom Parry.
 The group met at the University of Kent and started out performing in Canterbury and Wolverhampton.
 They later moved to London and in 2004, began performing regular shows in The Old Coffee House, in Soho, London.
 Pappy's Fun Club made their self-titled debut appearance at the Edinburgh Festival Fringe in 2006, as part of the Free Fringe.
 In February 2007, the group was nominated for Best Newcomer at the Chortle Awards.

-In August 2007, the team returned to the Edinburgh Festival Fringe with their second show, which received critical acclaim.
+In August 2007, the team returned to the Fringe with their second show, which received critical acclaim.
 It was performed at Just The Tonic, located in C Soco urban garden, Cowgate.
 Several top comedy critics praised it, with Dominic Maxwell describing the show as "extraordinarily fresh" and Bruce Dessau praising their "instinctive rapport" and "the general air of merriment".
 However, not all reviews were positive, with Brian Logan's review of a performance in Brighton stating that "little distinguishes these four youngsters from countless other all-male sketch troupes".
 The show was nominated for the 2007 if.comedy award (formerly the Perrier Comedy Award, now the Edinburgh Comedy Awards).
 They later won the 2008 Chortle Award for best sketch, variety or character act.

 In March 2008, the team performed their 2007 show at the Melbourne Comedy Festival.
-Later that year, they returned to the Edinburgh Festival Fringe with a new show, Funergy, performed at the Pleasance Cabaret Bar.
+Later that year, they returned to the Fringe with a new show, Funergy, performed at the Pleasance Cabaret Bar.

-In 2009, the group returned to the Edinburgh Festival Fringe for a fourth consecutive year with a show called Pappy’s Fun Club’s World Record Attempt: 200 Sketches in an Hour.
+In 2009, the group returned to the Fringe for a fourth consecutive year with a show called Pappy’s Fun Club’s World Record Attempt: 200 Sketches in an Hour.
 This show was performed in Pleasance One.
+The show was universally praised, and received a five-star rating.

 In late 2009, Pappy's Fun Club announced that they were parting with one of their founding members, Brendan Dodds, and moving forward as a trio called Pappy's.
 The split was not entirely reciprocal, with Brendan writing on Twitter that he was asked to leave as "a business decision" and Matthew stating in an interview that "the relationship we had with Brendan ran its course".

 In early 2010, Pappy's became the first British act to perform at the SF Sketchfest.
 In August, they returned to the Fringe with a new show, All Business.
 Like the previous year, this show was performed in Pleasance One.
 The following year, the troupe took a year off from the Fringe - however, Matthew returned with a solo show called AdventureParty.